 Cooking is the new “it” thing to do on vacation.
 In RVs, vacation homes and rented condos with full kitchens, TravelingMoms will be looking for easy meals to cook on vacation.
-This TravelingMom, a culinary school grad, shares her three favorite easy dinner recipes, along with the tools you’ll need to make these meals on the road.
+This TravelingMom, a culinary school grad, shares her 3 favorite easy dinner recipes, with fourth easy and healthy meal idea from celebrity chef Art Smith.
 The prep is quick and clean up is easy.

 To some people, vacation means never having to say “I cooked.”
 Not me.
 I attended culinary school and had aspirations of becoming a famous chef.
 Didn’t happen.
 Still, my culinary training has served me well.
 I can look in a practically bare pantry and come up with something for dinner.
 Going on vacation is no exception.

 Assuming you have booked a place with a kitchen, such as an Airbnb apartment, a resort rental or a house-swap, you’ll have a kitchen.
 It will have different pots and pans, but you can still cook in it.